CenturyLinkCloud/PublicKB/Partners/partners-requesting-customer-trial.md

 CenturyLink Cloud delivers some of the highest performing infrastructure in the industry (Source: Cloud Harmony Report).
 Our infrastructure delivers databases with higher IOPS, Websites with faster response times, storage with greater availability, as well as various other advantageous benefits for your customer.

 **Offering customers a free trial often leads to wins:**
-Each customer gets a **30 Day Free Trial or $2,500** in services backed by CenturyLink Cloud's Architecture & Support Teams.
+Partners can offer prsopective customers a **Free Trial of $500 or $2,500** in services backed by CenturyLink Cloud's Architecture & Support Teams.
 Experience the CenturyLink Cloud platform via the free trial today and receive:
-* 30 days free (up to $2500 usage).
+* A credit of either $500 or $2500 usage.
 * Access to CenturyLink Cloud products and services.
 * High performance, fast deployment times, and intuitive management capabilities that will push your business forward.

 **As a partner, you have the ability to offer your customers a free trial.**

 To request a trial, use the following process:
 1. Create a customer account in the Control Portal.
+Be sure to place this in the same place the Sub-account will go when it's billable.
 2. Request a trial by [emailing us](mailto:cloudpartnerhelp@centurylink.com).
 3. In the email subject line, write: "Trial Request - {Partner Name} - {Customer Alias}"